Academic Quality and Partnerships

 To help you write Course and Module Learning Outcomes at the correct FHEQ level, we have developed a spreadsheet of FHEQ levels and relevant language.
 The spreadsheet can be found here

-For further guidance please contact your School Director of Teaching and Learning or Curriculum and Assessment Officer or the Academic Developer or Curriculum Developer for your school.
+For further guidance please contact your Director of Teaching and Learning or Curriculum and Assessment Officer or the Academic Developer or AQP Curriculum Manager for your Faculty.

 At module level the LOs should align to the level the module is delivered at.
 A 15-credit module should have no more than 3-4 learning outcomes, whilst a 30-credit module should have no more than 5-7 learning outcomes.